ScoreVision/pug-client-ruby/docs/API_LIMITATIONS.md

 **Recommendations:**
 - Test uploads with your typical file sizes
 - Implement progress tracking for large uploads
-- Consider chunked uploads for very large files (if supported by API)
 - Monitor upload timeouts and adjust connection settings accordingly

 ```ruby